felavila/sheap/docs/source/getting_started.rst

-Getting Started with SHEAP
+Getting Started with sheap
 ==========================

 sheap (Spectral Handling and Estimation of AGN)
 -----------------------------------------------
-**SHEAP** is a Python 3 package designed to analyze and estimate key parameters of Active Galactic Nuclei (AGN) from spectral data.
+**sheap** is a Python 3 package designed to analyze and estimate key parameters of Active Galactic Nuclei (AGN) from spectral data.
 This package provides tools to streamline the handling of spectral data and applies models to extract relevant AGN properties efficiently.

 Features